BigRedCoding/se_project_react/README.md

 ### **`DESCRIPTION:`**

-### This is the beginning of a weather app designed to suggest clothing items based on the current weather!
-The functionality so far is limited, but users will eventually be able to add their own clothing and have their own account.
+### This is frontend of the WTWR weather application designed by Brandon Dooley.
+Users can find a summary of their local weather information and get recommendations as to what items they should wear.
+Users can create their own accounts, add/delete their own items, view other user's items, and like whichever items they want.
+This site is mobile friendly.

 ================================================================================================

 ### **`TECHNIQUES AND TECHNOLOGIES:`**

-### This application was created using various languages including HTML, CSS, Javascript, and React.JS with an emphasis on React.JS as this project is to highlight its features.
-So far, the project references a [weather](https://openweathermap.org/) website to gather information based on the user's current location (something I added personally).
+### The frontend of this application was created using various languages and add-ons including HTML, CSS, Javascript, and React.JS.
+The backend was created utilizing Node.js, EspressJS, MongoDB, Nginx, and Ubuntu.
+The project references a [weather](https://openweathermap.org/) website to gather information based on the user's current location (something I added personally).
+The server is hosted on Google and the URL is a free public domain through[https://freedns.afraid.org/](https://freedns.afraid.org/).

 ================================================================================================

 ### **`DEPLOYMENT:`**

-### This website is desployed on GitHub at the following link: [here](https://bigredcoding.github.io/se_project_react/)
+### The website now is connected with a proper url at [https://www.bdwtwr.justlearning.net/](https://www.bdwtwr.justlearning.net/) or [http://www.bdwtwr.justlearning.net/](http://www.bdwtwr.justlearning.net/).

-### I have recently updated this site to be reliant on a custom backend server I've created.
-In this project's "api.js", there is a variable called "baseUrl" and it is set to a local address that is targeted when the server is ran with the command "npm run dev."
-You can find this custom server at the following link: [here](https://github.com/BigRedCoding/se_project_express)
+### The frontend repository is [here](https://bigredcoding.github.io/se_project_react/).

+### The backend repository is [here](https://github.com/BigRedCoding/se_project_express).

 ================================================================================================

 ### **`Video Demonstration:`**

-### For the moment, I will wait on this until the project is complete.
+### For the moment, I will wait on this until the project is accepted as complete by the reviewer.

 ================================================================================================